 \section{Introduction}

-The Honeycomb model is a 2-dimensional lattice spin system (see Fig.\ref{fig:fig0}) which was first introduced by Kitaev in 2006 \cite{Kitaev_2006} and is famous because of the topological quantum order due to a degenerate gapped groundstate which is persistent to local and finite-sized perturbations.
-The system also supports both abelian and non-abelian topological phases as demonstrated in the original proposal \cite{Kitaev_2006}.
+The Honeycomb model we consider in this work is a 2-dimensional lattice spin system (see Fig. \ref{fig:fig0}) which was studied in detail by Kitaev in 2006 \cite{Kitaev_2006} and is famous because of the topological quantum order due to a degenerate gapped groundstate which is persistent to local and finite-sized perturbations.
+The system also supports both Abelian and non-Abelian topological phases as demonstrated in the original proposal \cite{Kitaev_2006}.
 There is a wide range of applications for this model, from fault-tolerant quantum computation \cite{Kitaev_2003} to analytical study of strongly correlated systems \cite{Jackeli_2009} and quantum spin liquids \cite{Tikhonov_2011}.

 The honeycomb lattice is not a Bravias lattice in its original structure, but it can be considered as a triangular Bravias lattice with a two-spin basis.
 The direct Bravias lattice and the primitive cells are illustrated in Fig. \ref{fig:fig0}a with the dashed lines.
 Each primitive cell has a pair of odd and even indexed spins.
-Just for the sake of simplicity we will denote each cell with the even indexed (empty circles) spins of the system.
-The primitive vectors of the lattice, $\textbf{a}_1$ and $\textbf{a}_2$ are also shown in Fig.\ref{fig:fig0}a (see also Eq.\eqref{eq:0}).
+Just for the sake of simplicity, we will denote each cell with the even indexed (empty circles) spins of the system.
+The primitive vectors of the lattice, $\textbf{a}_1$ and $\textbf{a}_2$ are also shown in Fig. \ref{fig:fig0}a (see also Eq. \eqref{eq:0}).
 The entire lattice can be tiled and covered with primitive cells using translations composed of different linear combinations of primitive vectors

 where $a$ is the lattice constant.
-Basis vectors $\textbf{b}_1$ and $\textbf{b}_2$ for the reciprocal lattice can be obtained by solving Eq.\eqref{eq:01}
+Basis vectors $\textbf{b}_1$ and $\textbf{b}_2$ for the reciprocal lattice can be obtained by solving Eq. \eqref{eq:01}

-The solution is as below:
+The solution is as below

 The reciprocal lattice is depicted in Fig. \ref{fig:fig0}b.